 BROWN/BLACK BELT: All Lower Body Submissions permitted.

-Heel hooks are taught, but are not allowed at any level.
+Heel hooks are taught but are not allowed at any level.
 Anything twisting against the knee is extremely dangerous and can take a student out of action for a long time.
-As a result Professor Norton does not allow heel hooks of any kind at any level.
+As a result, Professor Norton has never allowed heel hooks of any kind at any level.
 The only leg lock that is permitted at all levels is the foot lock that can occur if an opponent crosses their feet from back control.
-Other than that everything else falls under the guidelines mentioned above.
+Other than that, everything else falls under the guidelines mentioned above.

 REGISTRATION & COMPETITION UNDER TEAM NORTON BJJ

-Team Norton BJJ is registered with the Australian Federation Brazilian Jiu Jitsu Federation (AFBJJ) and the International Brazilian Jiu Jitsu Federation.
+Team Norton BJJ is registered with the Australian Federation Brazilian Jiu Jitsu (AFBJJ) and the International Federation Brazilian Jiu Jitsu.
 Persons wishing to compete do so under Team Norton BJJ.

 -o0o-